 The last half is the steepest and took longer than the first half even though the distance is shorter.

 You can buy a ticket for the Gondola ride down for $15 at the Grouse Mountain Chalet on the top.
-There was a long line at the Gondola, but it went fairly quick.
-We were surprised at how busy the mountain was at the top, but obviously many people don’t hike up taking the gondola both ways.
+There was a long line at the Gondola, but it went fairly quickly.
+We were surprised at how busy the mountain was at the top, but obviously, many people don’t hike up taking the gondola both ways.
 If you want to hike down you can do so with the BCMC trail.

 The BCMC trail Alternative Hike on Grouse Mountain

 How can you hike down Grouse Mountain? – take the BCMC trail.
 The BCMC Trail is located just east of the Grouse Grind and offers a less busy route to hike up the mountain, it is possible to walk down using this route.
 The trail is about the same distance as the Grind and starts at the same place branching off onto the Baden Powell trail, then left at the junction up the steep hill to the Grouse Mountain chalet.
-The juction to the Baden Powell trail is a couple of meters after passing the gate.
+The junction to the Baden Powell trail is a couple of meters after passing the gate.
 We did not hike down this route.

 Things to do on Grouse Mountain